schoess/Open_Forums/README.md

 * [License](#license)
 * [Contributors](#contributors)
 #### Description
-* As a forum user, I want to discuss the things I like and want to online, So that I can learn more about the people and happenings in our world.
 * Given I am looking for an open forum, When I navigate to the Spark home page
 * Then I am met with a body of posts from various users covering various topics
 * When I examine the page, Then I can see what each post says